ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
-### **WORK IN PROGRESS**
+### 1.7.2 (2024-06-17)

+-   FIX: #158 Telegram-menu connection
+-   FIX: #155 DynSwitch

+### 1.7.1 (2024-06-10)

+-   FIX: Delete Messages
+-   FIX: Add new row in action
+-   FIX: Error setState "value.includes is not a function"
--	#144 Add new feature in setState: Now it is possible to set a static Value with a dynamic Value from id
+-   FIX: #144 Add new feature in setState: Now it is possible to set a static Value with a dynamic Value from id

 ### 1.7.0 (2024-05-11)

 -   Switched to typescript

 ### 1.6.3 (2024-02-27)